andreahn/voting-app/README.md

 exit
 ```

 Access MYSQL again and create database:
-(For the user ID and password, you can set whatever you prefer)
+*(NB!
+For the user ID and password, you can set whatever you prefer)*
 ```
 mysql -u root -p
 CREATE DATABASE Voting;
 ```

-Exit MYSQL with CTRL + D.
+Exit MYSQL with `CTRL + D`.
-Save the <i>db-dump.sql</i> file **from this repository**, and cd to to where you saved it.
+Save the `db-dump.sql` file **from this repository**, and cd to to where you saved it.
 Then import the database:

 ```
 mysql -u root -p Voting < db-dump.sql